 After leaving his native Netherlands, Ruud fell in love with the sunny south of France, where his beloved French singer Georges Brassens once lived.
 In his own words, “I followed the music.”
 Ruud arrived in France a year after Georges Brassens died, and despite having no experience in agriculture, decided to cultivate grapes for wine production.
 After he received a son in Montpellier he went back to the Netherlands for a short time, but, seeing no future in his relationship with Marjolein, he returned to France and bought the property we now know as the Catfarm (previously named “de Mas”) in the late 1980s.
 He ran it single-handedly for the next 22 years before retiring at the age of 54.
 Although he has given up growing grapes, Ruud still lives on his treasured farm, and has expressed a wish to be buried there after his death.

-Step off-grid and join our collaborative art project and be a part of our purrrfect community.
+Step off-grid and join our collaborative art project and be a part of a purrrfect adventure.